The Pitfalls of Verbal Contractsachkarlaw-admin

 Some may say that “a verbal agreement is no agreement at all”; however, this is inaccurate, especially in an employment context.
-A verbal agreement is as legally binding as a written contract—the difference is the terms become difficult to prove.
+A verbal contract is as legally binding as a written contract—the difference is the terms become difficult to prove.
 Sometimes having verbal contracts is to employees’ benefit, sometimes it is to their detriment.
 However, if you are an employer, having a properly drafted employment contract is crucial.

-While it is often not difficult to prove that an agreement exists in an employment relationship—given that offer, acceptance, and consideration can be found in records of the employee’s hours, services, and payment for their services—the exact terms of the agreement can easily come into dispute.
+While it is often not difficult to prove that an agreement exists in an employment relationship—given that offer, acceptance, and consideration can be found in records of the employee’s hours, services, and payment for their services—the exact terms of the contract can easily come into dispute.
 In these cases, there is no written record to assist with settling the matter.

 For an employee, this can be disadvantageous where the employee wishes to dispute their entitlement to items such as bonuses, commissions, vacation time, and promotions.
-However, in some cases, the lack of a written employment contract will benefit an employee for the very reason that a properly drafted employment tends to limit an employee’s rights to the necessary minimum entitlements.
+However, in some cases, the lack of a written employment contract will benefit an employee for the very reason that a properly drafted employment contract tends to limit an employee’s rights to the necessary minimum entitlements.

-This is also the reason it is essential for an employer to have a well-crafted written employment agreement.
+This is also the reason it is essential for an employer to have a well-crafted written employment contract.
 Without one, there is no way for an employer to prove it properly limited the employee’s entitlements to the minimums under the corresponding statute.
 In dismissal cases, this could mean the employer becomes liable to a more significant payout to the employee as per common law principles.